OULibraries/galileo-architecture/docs/islandora-uuids.md

-We are currently using the Handle System for our DSpace-based SHAREOK repository sytem, but find ourselves largely in agreement with the criticisms presented in John Kunze's paper introducing ARK identifiers and have no plans to use them in new systems.
+We are currently using the Handle System for our DSpace-based SHAREOK repository sytem, but find ourselves largely in agreement with the criticisms presented in John Kunze's paper introducing ARK identifiers and have no plans to use Handles in new systems.

 In summary: URIs are already pretty good identifiers, good tools already exists for mapping old URIs to new URIS when required, a